duinomaker/HexoBlog/source/CM/notes/2/index.md

 The quantity after $\sum$ is called the *summand*; the index variable is said to be *bound* to the $\sum$ sign.

-Sometimes it's tempting to write for example
+Sometimes it's tempting to write, for example

 $$\sum_{k=2}^{n-1}k(k-1)(n-k)\quad\text{instead of}\quad\sum_{k=0}^nk(k-1)(n-k)$$

 to omit zero terms.
-But this kind of “simplification” makes the summation harder to understand.
+But this kind of “simplification” makes the summation hard to understand.
 Zero terms are not harmful; it's always advantageous to keep upper and lower bounds as simple as possible.

 ---